Driftwood Binding Retreat

 Wander the shoreline, look out for seals, read curled up on the hostel sofas, say hello to the flock of Hebridean sheep and stay up late painting…

 Enjoy producing a very personal record of your island time.
-This course takes place once a year, with only a small number of places.

-A rare opportunity to work with Rachel Hazell at her island home.
+Due to demand, we are running this additional opportunity to work with Rachel Hazell at her island home.

 An island off an island off an island